maxcountryman/flask-uploads/docs/index.rst

 have heavy upload traffic, you can have a faster production server like Nginx or Lighttpd serve the uploads.

+Also, if you are using Flask 0.6 or greater, the `MAX_CONTENT_LENGTH` setting may be useful.
+It will limit the max size of uploaded form data, including files.
+This functionality is not available in Flask 0.5.1.

 Upload Sets
 ===========